publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schIV/m__us_usc_t7_s1991.md

     Section 1254 of the Food Security Act of 1985, referred to in subsec. (a)(10), is [section 1254 of Pub.
 L. 99–198][/us/pl/99/198/s1254], title XII, Dec.
 23, 1985, [99 Stat.
 1517][/us/stat/99/1517], which amended [Pub.
 L. 98–258, § 608][/us/pl/98/258/s608], set out as a note under [section 1981 of this title][/us/usc/t7/s1981].

+    [Section 1927(e) of this title][/us/usc/t7/s1927/e], referred to in subsec. (b), was redesignated [section 1927(d) of this title][/us/usc/t7/s1927/d] by [Pub.
+L. 113–79, title V, § 5004(2)][/us/pl/113/79/s5004/2], Feb.
+7, 2014, [128 Stat.
+834][/us/stat/128/834].

  __Codification__

     [Pub.
 L. 110–234][/us/pl/110/234] and [Pub.
 L. 110–246][/us/pl/110/246] made identical amendments to this section.
 The amendments by [Pub.
 L. 110–234][/us/pl/110/234] were repealed by [section 4(a) of Pub.
 L. 110–246][/us/pl/110/246/s4/a].

  __Amendments__

+    2014—Subsec. (a)(11)(C).
+[Pub.
+L. 113–79, § 5303(a)(2)][/us/pl/113/79/s5303/a/2], which directed substitution of “joint operators, or owners,” for “or joint operators,” was executed by making the substitution for “or joint operators”, to reflect the probable intent of Congress.

+    [Pub.
+L. 113–79, § 5303(a)(1)][/us/pl/113/79/s5303/a/1], substituted “joint operation, or such other legal entity as the Secretary considers appropriate,” for “or joint operation,”.

+    Subsec. (a)(11)(D)(i)(II)(aa).
+[Pub.
+L. 113–79, § 5303(a)(1)][/us/pl/113/79/s5303/a/1], (2), substituted “joint operation, or such other legal entity as the Secretary considers appropriate,” for “or joint operation,” and “joint operators, or owners,” for “or joint operators,”.

+    Subsec. (a)(11)(D)(i)(II)(bb).
+[Pub.
+L. 113–79, § 5303(a)(3)][/us/pl/113/79/s5303/a/3], substituted “cooperative, corporation, partnership, joint operation, or other such legal entity as the Secretary considers appropriate, has members, stockholders, partners, or joint operators,” for “corporation, has stockholders,”.

+    Subsec. (a)(11)(D)(ii)(II)(aa).
+[Pub.
+L. 113–79, § 5303(a)(1)][/us/pl/113/79/s5303/a/1], (2), substituted “joint operation, or such other legal entity as the Secretary considers appropriate,” for “or joint operation,”and “joint operators, or owners,” for “or joint operators,”.

+    Subsec. (a)(11)(D)(ii)(II)(bb).
+[Pub.
+L. 113–79, § 5303(a)(3)][/us/pl/113/79/s5303/a/3], substituted “cooperative, corporation, partnership, joint operation, or other such legal entity as the Secretary considers appropriate, has members, stockholders, partners, or joint operators,” for “corporation, has stockholders,”.

+    Subsec. (a)(11)(F).
+[Pub.
+L. 113–79, § 5303(b)][/us/pl/113/79/s5303/b], substituted “average acreage” for “median acreage”.

-    Subsec. (a)(13).
+    2008—Subsec. (a)(13).
 [Pub.
 L. 110–246, § 6018(a)][/us/pl/110/246/s6018/a], amended par.
 (13) generally, substituting provisions defining “rural” and “rural area”, provisions defining such terms for the purpose of water and waste disposal grants and direct and guaranteed loans and community facility loans and grants, and provisions relating to areas rural in character, exclusions, urban area growth, and designations in Hawaii and Puerto Rico, for provisions defining “rural” and “rural area” and defining such terms for the purpose of water and waste disposal grants and direct and guaranteed loans, community facility loans and grants, multijurisdictional regional planning organizations, and the rural business investment program.

     2002—Subsec. (a)(11)(F).
 [Pub.
 L. 107–171, § 5310(a)][/us/pl/107/171/s5310/a], substituted “30 percent” for “25 percent”.